 - Tool 4: Loan Business Challenge Action Tree: Identifies in more detail recurrent challenges for the business for which they propose to take the loan in relation to production, marketing and household, looking at gender issues and role of micro-finance.
 This Tool is also used by the FSP for participatory market research on specific products and services.

 - Tool 5: Financial Management Calendar : A plan for business and financial management, integrating learnings from the Happy Family Tree, Financial Empowerment Map and Challenge Action Tree.
 The tools is tracked as a tool for learning to manage businesses and finance better.
 At FSP level this becomes over time a required part of the loan application process, and assessing applications for loan rescheduling.
 When applying for loans clients need to bring any previous FMCs and a new FMC for the loan being applied for.

-March 2018 (forthcoming) a further 5 day workshop is being held to review the changes and tools so far, and bring them together to deepen client empowerment, particularly on gender issues.
+In March 2018 a further 5 day workshop was held to review the changes and tools so far, and bring them together to deepen client empowerment, particularly on gender issues.

 - Tool 7: Empowerment Vision Highway : brings together the Loan Management Calendar, Happy Family Tree/Client Empowerment Diamond and Financial Resources/Change Leadership Maps into a 3 lane ‘Highway’ plan.
 This is used to summarise the economic, gender and leadership changes that have happened because of FALS, and plan further change on all three lanes for the next loan cycle.